lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 Your job is to take the data provided by Modular Cloud and transform it into your application schema, using a [Backend-for-Frontend (BFF)](https://samnewman.io/patterns/architectural/bff/) architecture.
 So, let's explore some patterns for how to do this and also see how Modular Cloud's service offering can help.

+# Concepts and Patterns
+## Abstractions
+Most programmers building multichain applications will try to think in abstractions.
+So for example, they will try to create an `AbstractBlock` parent class from which `EVMBlock`, `CosmosBlock`, `MoveBlock`, etc. inherit.

+Then, they will convert blocks from each blockchain into that `AbstarctBlock` superclass and build their applications to utilize this common representation instead of each individual block schema.

+### Downsides
+This approach has a major downside.
+There is a tradeoff between complexity and